 What is reclassification of English Learners and how does it happen?

-Reclassification is the process whereby an English Learner is reclassified as a Fluent English Proficient (RFEP) student after meeting various linguistic and academic criteria set by the state and district.
+Reclassification is the process whereby a student is reclassified from English learner status to fluent English proficient (RFEP) status after meeting various linguistic and academic criteria set by the state Theand district.
 The San Francisco Unified School District has developed student reclassification policy and procedures based on criteria set forth by California Department of Education (CDE) guidelines.
-In general, students initially identified as English Learners (ELs) are reclassified as Fluent English Proficient when they meet the following criteria:
+In general, students initially identified as English Learners (ELs) are reclassified to fluent English proficient when they meet the following criteria:

 - Demonstration of “basic skills” in English from an objective assessment that is also given to English proficient students of the same age;